How To Recognize the 5 Types of Tooth Cracks

 All are possibilities and valid questions regarding the cracks described.
 They are all concerning questions, but all manageable situations.
 The chair may be glued and repaired.
 The floor may be sealed and smoothed.
 And the branch may be trimmed.
 Disasters avoided!

-Tooth cracks are a common occurrence in dentistry; we see them each day in our patient treatment.
+A cracked tooth is a common occurrence in dentistry; we see them each day in our patient treatment.
 Diagnosing cracks and treatment planning for tooth longevity are critical factors for helping patients maintain their teeth.

 The American Association of Endodontists has identified five types of tooth cracks.
 These types are: